bigsk1/voice-chat-ai/README.md

     "disgusted": "RESPOND WITH UNDERSTANDING AND COMFORT, LIKE A WISE OLD SAGE WHO KNOWS THAT DISGUST IS A PART OF LIFE."
 }
 ```
+For XTTS find a .wav voice and add it to the wizard folder and name it as wizard.wav , the voice only needs to be 6 seconds long.
+Running the app will automaticly find the .wav when it has the characters name and use it.

 ## License